kirkwood616/fsb/README.md

 - Click the plus sign (**`+`**) sign in the upper-right corner of each student's profile to show their list of test scores that their grade average is calculated from.
 Click the minus sign (**`-`**) when the list is expanded to hide the list of scores.

-- Search the list of students by name in the top search bar and matching results will be displayed.
+- Search the list of students by name in the top search bar and results with matching sequential characters will be displayed.

-- Add custom tags to students and names matching sequential characters will be added to the students profile.
+- Add custom tags to students using the Add a tag input.

-- Search by the list of students by tags you have added in the second search bar and results with matching sequential characters in the tag names will be displayed.
+- Search by the list of students by tags you have added in the top second search bar and results with matching sequential characters in the tag names will be displayed.

 - Search by name & tags at the same time and results with only matching sequential characters for both search fields will be displayed.
 If a name matches and the tags do not, then no results will be displayed & vice versa.